 To make a great use of time, it is wise to think how to teach art in an integrated way, including art project ideas using various art mediums across curriculum areas.
 Some ideas include:

 Allow all of your experiences and learning become homeschool art projects!

 In our homeschool Art studied in its historical setting, has enabled us to appreciate and interact with different types of art forms and see changes in cultures and style.

 We noticed that in ancient Egypt, the paintings followed a rigid formula: broad shoulders, narrow hipped figure, wearing a headdress and a kilt, standing rigidly or in the guise of hunting, one arm on either side of his body and one leg advanced.
 In Greek, we saw a breakthrough in realistic work, in which some say the birds even came down to peck at the fruit in the murals.
 We have also been able to see how art is an expression of the culture and the philosophies of the time period.

 As in all other subject areas, Art has its foundations, rules, techniques and styles which can be taught one principle at a time sequentially.
 This is not to say that in the midst of all the foundational teaching, there is no room for creativity.
 Rather, while we teach the foundations, we are giving children the tools to be creative.
-This is an important part of how to teach homeschool art in your family as it gives the groundwork for many art techniques and teaches art skills.
+You may find that a homeschool art curricula will help you provide groundwork for many art techniques and specific art skills.
+More art resources here.